 Ready to book a holiday you'll remember forever?

-Booking a holiday is easy when you come to A1 Travel.
+Booking a package holiday is easy when you come to A1 Travel.
 We have 35 years of experience of matching holidaymakers with the perfect destination and we think you'll fall in love with Malta the moment you arrive.
 Our prices are highly competitive and we’re sure we can help you find the Malta deal to suit your needs.
 Whether you are looking for a budget break or an all-inclusive holiday treat, you can find all you need for a perfect holiday to Malta with A1travel.com.
 Just leave all of the hard work to us – all you have to do is find your passport and pack your suitcase!